mericsson/arkiv/README.md

 The allow list of email addresses is stored local to the Google Apps Scripts user in Script Properties.
 All data stays local to the Google Apps user account.

+## Limitations

+1. This is beta software, use at your own risk.
+There are no support assurances.
+1. The allow list cannot be edited / viewed through a GUI.
+Entries can be removed from the allow list by adding the label `arkiv.removeFromAllowlist`.
+(The allow list will get appended to again if you send an email to a particular address).
+1. arkiv will only organize the first 100 email threads in your inbox.
+If you have more, you will need to clean those up yourself currently.

 ## Installation

 arkiv can be installed by copy pasting the transpiled javascript code from sharable link below or by installing it from source.